RayHightower/rayhightower.github.octo-broken/source/_posts/2014-04-14-recursion-and-memoization.markdown

 end
 ```

-The example runs, but performance gets slow after `fibo(20)`.
+The example runs, but performance slows down as _n_ gets larger.
+Why?
+Because this method re-calculates all preceeding Fibonacci numbers every time it calculates `fibo(n)`.
+When we calculate Fibonacci numbers manually, we know better.
+But this method, as defined above, only does what we tell it to do.

+Is it possible for the `fibo(n)` method to remember the results of earlier calculations so that it can avoid repeated work?
+Yes, through [memoization](http://en.wikipedia.org/wiki/Memoization).

 ###Memoization

 ###Sample Code
-Sample code related to this article can be found at [https://github.com/RayHightower/fibonacci](https://github.com/RayHightower/fibonacci).
+Sample code related to this article can be found on [GitHub](https://github.com/RayHightower/fibonacci).